zacchiro/beangrep/README.md

   print matching entries to standard output.

   Search criteria can be specified with the options below and/or providing an explicit "smart" PATTERN.
 If given, PATTERN is interpreted as described below under "Patterns".
 If not given, search criteria are defined by explicit options.

-  Multiple options and/or PATTERN are logically joined (AND-ed) together.
-In case of overlap, explicit options override PATTERN.
+  Multiple options, options given mutiple times, and PATTERN(s) are logically joined (AND-ed) together.

   The granularity of matching (and results) is that of individual entries, e.g., full transactions, balances, notes, etc. By default only transactions